Balint0928/quartz/content/Core Rules/f_Character Creation/f_Classes/Class Roles/Role Features/Extra Cantrips.md

   - role_feature
   - magical
 ---
-You know two additional cantrips of your choice from your class's spell list.
+You know two additional cantrips of your choice from your class spell list.

 If you are a Paladin, you do not learn any additional cantrips.